bobheadxi/bobheadxi.github.io/_posts/2018-12-9-what-is-launch-pad.md

 <p align="center">
     <i style="font-size:90%;">
-    A photo from the article: ech lead Russell and his team present their plans for
+    A photo from the article: tech lead Russell and his team present their plans for
     <a href="https://github.com/ubclaunchpad/rocket2">Rocket2</a>,
     an upcoming rewrite of Launch Pad’s management Slack bot.
 The project is being deployed by <a href="/inertia">Inertia</a>, another Launch Pad project
     </i>